 There is no mention of God or any model of flourishing beyond this life.
 How do you quantify closeness to God?
 Positive Psychology also steers well clear of politics, economics, gender, and race.
 It’s mentioned in passing that one of the biggest causes of stress for students is finances.
 Does the university provide enough support for hard-up students?
 Does society?
 Who knows.
 Yes, there’s a lot that individuals can do for their own well-being, but there are also structural barriers to some groups’ well-being.

-Crucially, the students are never allowed to question the evidence for Positive Psychology.
-It’s presented to them as gospel.
-The authors remind me of travelling medicine showmen, going from town to town with their wagons full of miracle cures, and their excited patter continues uninterrupted for the entire book, so the audience never have time to ask ‘are you sure?’
+Crucially, the students are never encouraged to question the evidence for Positive Psychology, or to ask ‘are you sure?’
 ‘Is that always the case?’
 ‘What are the limits and imperfections of this world-view?’

 Because the evidence isn’t actually that clear.
 Meta-analyses of Positive Psychology interventions found some small improvements in positive emotion, but little effect on negative emotion (see here, here, and here).
 A three-year trial of a Positive Psychology programme in schools in the UK found little long-term impact on well-being or educational performance .
 I’m not sure the evidence for Positive Psychology is strong enough to warrant it becoming the guiding philosophy of an entire university.
 And what if a student or staff member disagrees with it?
 Are they branded a heretic?